wp-plugins/amazon-link/readme.txt

 Note when generating live product links the Italian and Chinese sites do not yet support this capability and will generate content from 'amazon.fr' and 'amazon.com' respectively.

-= Remote Images =

-If this option is selected then when generating shortcodes for image links, the plugin will point to ones hosted on Amazon, rather than ones in the media library.

 = Live Data =

 If this option is enabled then the plugin will attempt to retrieve up to date (and localised) information on the product when generating the product link.
+For this to work the AWS Access keys in the global settings must be configured with valid keys.
 If not enabled then the plugin will only use the information included in the shortcode.
 This option can be overridden in the shortcode by specifying the 'live=1' or 'live=0' argument.

 Note this option also changes the behaviour of the Amazon Search Tool.
 When the tool is used to insert shortcodes into the post it will automatically prefill the keywords needed for the selected template.
 It will only do this if live data is not enabled.